woocommerce/woocommerce/readme.txt

 == Changelog ==

 = 2.7.0 =
+* New gallery on single product pages with better mobile support, using PhotoSwipe and Zoom.
+* Made the store notice dismissible on the frontend.
+* Improved structured product data by using JSON-LD instead of inline Microdata.
+* Improved downloads list layout (template file).
 * Respect stock status and prevent the "out of stock threshold" setting affecting existing in-stock products.
 * Improved handling of shop page rewrite rules to allow subpages.
 * Redirect to login after password reset.